ContentMine/Chicago-20141114/AMI-Regex/AMI-Regex.md

 (from inside your VM) Download & install the very latest package:

-* uninstall the broken stuff:
+* uninstall the broken stuff (the password is password):
 ```
 sudo apt-get remove xhtml2stm
 ```